FireballDWF/eks-with-nodes-on-outpost/README.md

 3. parameterize eth1, 192.168.x.x, and other hardcoded values

 High Priority:
-1. curl -v http://192.168.2.169:80 from node which is not the current metallb speaker.
+1. curl -v http://192.168.2.169:80 from device other than the Outposts Server it's running on.
 Expect need to setup the multus cni per quip doc
 1.1.
 Consult https://docs.aws.amazon.com/eks/latest/userguide/pod-multiple-network-interfaces.html and https://github.com/aws-samples/eks-install-guide-for-multus as needed

 ## Identified tests not executed yet
 Low: